More haste, less speed

 Have you noticed how much of a hurry we do things in these days?
 To say that modern life is ‘fast-paced’ is an understatement.

 At school one of my favourite stories was the Aesop fable of the Hare and the Tortoise where the moral of the story was said to have inspired the phrase “the more haste, the worse speed”.
 This also warned us of the dangers of being too cocky and promising more than we could hope to achieve, like the over-confident hare who bragged so much and goaded the tortoise into action.
-Certainly, the message was received that if you show off you could come a cropper but if you stay calm and take slow measured steps you will still reach your goal.
-We seem to associate haste with rabbits, Lewis Carroll’s White Rabbit - always late and being known as ‘as mad as a March hare”
+Certainly, the message was received that if you rush you can come a cropper but if you stay calm and take slow measured steps you will still reach your goal.
+I'm sure it is as a result of this story that we seem to associate haste with rabbits; Lewis Carroll’s "late, I'm late" White Rabbit or being described as ‘as mad as a March hare'

 I wonder if, in their 80s and 90s ads, Cadbury’s deliberately restored some self-respect for the Lepus genus as a whole, when they created the “Caramel Bunny” – do you remember the languid and lovely rabbit who urged all the other woodlands creatures to “take it easy”?
-I do, she was my role model, long before that hussy Jessica Rabbit came on the scene!
+I do, she was my favourite, long before that hussy Jessica Rabbit came along!

 What has all this to do with print I hear you ask (foot tapping impatiently)?
 Well we are constantly asked “how quick can you…?” and “when can I get …?”

-So, I have learned from some mistakes of my own not to act in haste and thought I might share them to save you some time too:
+So, I have learned from some mistakes of my own not to act in haste and thought I might share these tips with you to save you some time too:

-- Never say 3-5 days – a client only ever hears the “3”
+Never say your lead-time is 3-5 days – a client only ever hears the “3”

-- Make sure you have reliable couriers who can deliver on time, especially if you are delivering to an event or exhibition.
+Make sure you have reliable couriers who can deliver on time, especially if you are delivering to an event or exhibition on a specific date.